 - Speaking of kabobs, these Moroccan Chicken Kabobs are perfect as part of an assortment of small plates or on a bed of couscous.
 This method of cooking and the use of spice demonstrate the recipe’s migration westward with the Moors.

 - Sate is the shawarma of Indonesia.
-Skewers of Sate Manis, marinated cubes of spare rib, are favorite street and snack foods in Jakarta.
+Skewers of Sate Manis, marinated cubes of meat, are favorite street and snack foods in Jakarta.
 This delicious recipe fuses Near and Far East ingredients.

 - Throw chicken breasts on the grill to make Grilled Chicken Breasts with Sofrito, a tomato- and pepper-based sauce loaded with spices.
 This recipe originated from the cooks at Adath Israel, a small, vibrant Orthodox synagogue established by Polish Jews in the 1920s.